 If hired, you will be required to furnish proof that you are legally authorized to work in the United States.

 Mandated Reporter Per CANRA The person holding this position is considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.

 Conflict of Interest The duties of this position will include participation in decisions that may have a material financial benefit to the incumbent.
 Therefore, the selected candidate will be required to file Conflict of Interest Form 700: Statement of Economic Interest when they first occupy the position, and on an annual basis, complete ethics training within 6 months of appointment, and attend this training every other year thereafter.

 Background The Chancellor's Office policy requires that the selected candidate successfully complete a full background check (including a criminal records check) prior to assuming this position.

-Associated topics: education, gs 1701, gs 1702, instructor, lecturer, professor, school, student, trainer, tutor
+Associated topics: art, college, gs 1702, instructor, lecturer, professor, school superintendent, student, teacher, trainer